dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 >Note: These steps assumes that you have added the remote as described above.
 >Run `git remote -v` to verify that you have the remote name `my` pointing to your
 >fork repository, and remote name `origin` pointing to the upstream repository.
->If your remote names are pointing differently, then change the remote names
+>If your remotes are named differently, then change the remote names
->below accordingly.
+>accordingly.

 #### 1. Rebase the local branch `master` from the base branch `master`

-- In a PowerShell prompt, you need to do the following.
+In a PowerShell prompt, you need to do the following:

 ```plaintext
 cd <path to cloned repository>      # This is the path to your cloned repository.
 I.e. cd C:\Source\ComputerManagementDsc